Elon Musk offers to buy Twitter - KESQ

 “Given that Twitter serves as the de facto public town square, failing to adhere to free speech principles fundamentally undermines democracy,” Musk tweeted last month.
 “What should be done?”

-But in February Twitter announced it planned to repurchase $2 billion worth of shares in an effort to raise its stock price.
-And on Thursday the company disclosed that there were 37 million fewer shares outstanding than previously indicated.
+In February, Twitter announced a plan to repurchase $2 billion worth of shares in an effort to raise its stock price.
+It has since repurchased 37 million shares, according to a disclosure filing on Thursday, reducing the number of shares outstanding by that amount.

-That reduction in total shares increased Musk’s stake to 9.6% without him having to purchase a single additional share.
+That reduction in total shares increased Musk’s stake to 9.6% without him having to purchase even one additional share.
 And it reduced the total value of the company by $2 billion based on Musk’s $54.20 offer price.

 After Musk’s stock purchase disclosure, he initially accepted an offer of a seat on the board, an agreement that included a cap on his total investment in the company at 14.9%.

-On Sunday Twitter CEO Parag Agrawal disclosed Musk had decided not to join the board, thus removing that limit.
+But just days later, on Sunday, Agrawal disclosed that Musk had decided not to join the board, thus removing that limit on his ownership.

+Musk’s investment in Twitter, and the original announcement that he would take a position on its board of directors, stirred concerns among some employees who did not want to be associated with the often controversial executive.

+Agrawal sent a memo to employees Thursday announcing that there would be a company-wide meeting Thursday afternoon to “discuss today’s news and what’s next.”

+“It’s important that we all come together today as #OneTeam,” he said in the brief notice of the meeting.”

-Musk had been unusually silent on his plans for Twitter in the days since then.
+Musk ha been unusually silent on his plans for Twitter in the days since he declined the spot on Twiter’s board.
+He has yet to spell out the specifics of what changes he wants at the company.

+“Right now there’s more questions than answers as to his next step,” said Ives.

 Musk did not disclose how he intends to fund his purchase.
 He said he has hired Wall Street giant Morgan Stanley as his financial advisor for the transaction.

+Shares of Tesla slipped 3% in early trading Thursday, perhaps on fears that Musk would sell shares in order to raise cash, or that he could be distracted from his duties at Tesla by his latest interest in Twitter.

-It’s very possible that Musk won’t need to sell Tesla shares and instead will be able to use them as collateral to borrow the money he needs to buy Twitter, Ives said.
+It’s very possible that Musk won’t need to sell Tesla shares and instead could use them as collateral to borrow the money he needs to buy Twitter, Ives said.
 Musk’s Tesla shares are worth about $177 billion, even with the modest decline in premarket trading Thursday.

 “Banks will be lining up to be part of the consortium of lenders to the world’s richest person,” said Ives.